Medium/draccus/README.md

 - `--daemon` : Whether the process should stay running once the queue is empty, and wait for further messages.
 - `--filename_pattern` : How to generate filenames, uses [momentjs](http://momentjs.com/docs/#/displaying/)
+  for string formatting, in addition replacing `PID` with the process id.
-  for string formatting.
-Default: "X" for unix timestamp.
+  Default: `X` for unix timestamp.

 ### --aws_config